Victoria Street, East Sydney

 Victoria Street is a suburban street located in the inner eastern suburbs of Sydney, in the City of Sydney local government area of New South Wales, Australia.
 From south to north, Victoria Street goes through the suburbs of Darlinghurst, Potts Point and the locality of Kings Cross.
 It is 1.6 km in length.
 In the section in Darlinghurst, the street is one-way, from north to south only.

+Redevelopment of the street during the early 1970s caused much controversy.
+Residents opposed the building of a forty-five storey complex and insisted that provision be made for middle and low income wage earners to remain living there.
+In response the NSW Builders Labourers Federation placed a green ban in 1971, bringing demolitions to a halt.
+To prevent work being done by non-union labour, squatters moved into disused houses after residents were forced out.
+In January 1974 a confrontation occurred and all residents (except one, Mick Fowler) were evicted from the street.
+After continued campaigning the redevelopment design was amended and while low-cost housing was lost, some protection was applied to houses on the basis of heritage values.

 Description

 At its southern end, Victoria Street starts at Oxford Street, Darlinghurst.
 It goes north through the locality of Kings Cross, where it forms a large intersection with Darlinghurst Road.
 Further north, it continues through Potts Point to terminate at Grantham Street, above Woolloomooloo Bay.
 The street is a mixture of residential and commercial buildings, with a number of old, Victorian homes that have been converted to backpackers' hostels.
 Between Earl Street and Grantham Street, Potts Point, the some buildings on both sides of the street are listed on the local government heritage register.